dubiousjim/yagh/README.md

     git hg checkout [--force] branch1

-After that branch has been created, it can be checked out again later using the ordinary `git checkout`.
+This will create a new branch named `branch1` in your working Git repository, that tracks the remote `hg/branch1` branch which is synchronized with upstream Mercurial.
+If there already exists a local branch `branch1`, the command will fail.
+After `branch1` has been created, it can be checked out again later using the ordinary `git checkout`.
 When checked out, it can be brought up-to-date with the Mercurial upstream using:

     git hg pull [--force] [--rebase]